Azure/AzureStackHCI-EvalGuide/nested/steps/4_AzSHCICluster.md

 As it stands, this is the way that the Windows Admin Center approaches the network configuration, however, if you were not using the Windows Admin Center, through PowerShell, there are a number of different ways to configure the network to meet your needs.
 We will work through the Windows Admin Center approach in this guide.

 #### Network Setup Overview ####
-As part of the **nested path in this evaluation guide**, each of your Azure Stack HCI nodes should have 4 NICs.
+Each of your Azure Stack HCI nodes should have 4 NICs.
 For this simple evaluation, you'll dedicate the NICs in the following way:

 * 1 NIC will be dedicated to management.
 It will reside on the 192.168.0.0/24 subnet.
 No virtual switch will be attached to this NIC.
 * 1 NIC will be dedicated to VM traffic.
 A virtual switch will be attached to this NIC and the Azure Stack HCI host will no longer use this NIC for it's own traffic.